Chapter 70. Other Provisions

 b.
 The type and number of the identification presented by the purchaser;

 c.
-A statement, signed by the purchaser, that the purchaser is 21 years of age or older, does not intend to allow persons under 21 years of age to consume the alcoholic beverages purchased, and that the purchaser will not remove or obliterate the key registration tag affixed to the keg or allow its removal or obliteration; and
+A statement, signed by the purchaser, that the purchaser is 21 years of age or older, does not intend to allow persons younger than 21 years of age to consume the alcoholic beverages purchased, and that the purchaser will not remove or obliterate the key registration tag affixed to the keg or allow its removal or obliteration; and

 3. Where the purchaser obtains more than one keg for consumption at the same location and on the same date, only one keg registration declaration and receipt form must contain all required information.
 All other keg registration declaration and receipt forms for that particular transaction shall contain the registration number from the fully completed form as a reference and be signed by the purchaser.
-Such keg registration declaration and receipt forms which contain the reference number of a fully completed form and have been signed by the purchaser constitute a valid and properly completed keg registration and declaration receipt.
+The keg registration declaration and receipt forms that contain the reference number of a fully completed form and have been signed by the purchaser constitute a valid and properly completed keg registration and declaration receipt.

 4. The keg registration seal affixed to the keg may serve as the purchaser's receipt.
 Upon receipt of a properly registered keg from a consumer, the retail licensee shall remove and obliterate the keg registration seal from the keg and note such action on the keg registration declaration and receipt form to be retained by the retail licensee on the licensed premises.
 Kegs made of disposable packaging do not have to be returned to the retail licensee.
 The retailer shall indicate on the keg declaration and receipt form that the keg was not returnable due to its disposable packaging.